Elisa Ronzoni writes about the mezuzah as a device that turns the home into a sacred space.

 Traditionally, a mezuzah is placed on the right side of the doorpost at an angle, with the top tilted inward toward the home.
 The verses emphasize love and commitment to God and the observance of His commandments.
 Homes ultimately become domestic temples.

-Iris Saar Isaacs’ mezuzot are titled “There’s no place like home”, “My home is my fortress”, and “Home is where the heart is”.
+Iris Saar Isaacs’ mezuzot are titled There’s no place like home, My home is my fortress, and Home is where the heart is.
 The base of each silver mezuzah is elliptical moulded resin with a hollow space to case the scroll.
-Each has a different surface covering: silver shards, acrylic rods, and feathers respectively.
+Each has a different surface covering: silver shards, acrylic rods, and feathers, respectively.

-From the artist’s statement:
+Borrowing these eloquent words from the artist’s statement:

 “The mezuzah is placed on the threshold of the Jewish home, differentiating it from the outside world.
 Entryways are ambiguous and embody opposites: open and closed, entry and exit, inside and outside, microcosm and macrocosm, security and vulnerability.
 By creating these three mezuzot, I hope to introduce a fresh encounter and to engage the viewer on both visual and physical levels, questioning the purpose and meaning of home.
 I suggest that the home embodies three main functions: familiarity/ comfort, protection/ security and privacy/ seclusion.
 To connote familiarity/ comfort, I used feathers to represent a nest, where one feels ‘at home’, familiar, comfortable and nourished.
 The use of rods/poles represents a stronghold and a fortress, which evokes notions of fortification, protection and security.
 For the concept of privacy/ seclusion, I used ‘shutters’, which provide a shelter and a safe haven, screening the inner sanctum from the outside world.”

-Thousands and thousands of people within and beyond the Jewish Community in Melbourne felt at home at the Jewish Museum of Australia over the forty years of its activity and the thirty years in the current premises in Alma Road, St Kilda.
-As we prepare to celebrate our 30th anniversary next year, we feel ever so grateful and proud for the love and support received and shared, and we hope to continue to enhance our collection with beautifully crafted objects.
+Thousands and thousands of people within and beyond the Jewish Community in Melbourne felt at home at the Jewish Museum of Australia over the fifty years of its activity and the thirty years in the current premises in Alma Road, St Kilda.
+As we prepare to celebrate our 30th anniversary next year, we feel ever so grateful and proud for the love and support received and shared, and we hope to continue to enhance our Collection with beautifully crafted objects.

 About Elisa Ronzoni